krkakrka/metasite-contactify/README.md

 - Namespaced selectors - can use namespace when styling, not in classname.
 Would be cleaner.
 - tidy css?
 - todo add fonts.
+- Filter form, enables "enter" to submit and various other stuff.